Proton Saga (first generation)

+History

-The concept of a 'Malaysian car' was conceived in 1979 by Mahathir Mohamad, then the Minister of Trade and Industry.
+The concept of a 'Malaysian car' was conceived in 1979 by Mahathir Mohamad, then Minister of Trade and Industry.
 Mahathir actively encouraged the development of heavy industries in Malaysia as part of a long-term vision for self-sufficiency and progress.

 The automotive industry in Malaysia was established in the late 1960s.
 Six automobile assembly plants were set up to assemble cars with complete knock-down (CKD) kits imported from various car companies from Europe, America, Japan and Australia.
 However, inadequate economies of scale and local content regulations drove up prices of new cars in Malaysia over the course of the 1970s, with most if not all locally assembled CKD models generally costing more to produce than an equivalent CBU import.

 By the dawn of the 1980s, the Malaysian government concluded that direct involvement was necessary to reverse losses and spur future industrial growth.
 Mahathir Mohamad became the fourth Prime Minister of Malaysia in July 1981.
 The National Car Project was approved in 1982, with the objective of accelerating technology transfer, increasing and rationalising local content, and involving more Malay entrepreneurs in the then largely ethnic Chinese dominated Malaysian automotive industry.

 Mahathir had invited Mitsubishi Motors to participate in the National Car Project.
 The decision to collaborate with a Japanese car company was part of Mahathir's 'Look East Policy'.
 By January 1983, Mitsubishi had prepared two prototypes in Japan, codenamed LM41 and LM44.
 On 7 May 1983, Perusahaan Otomobil Nasional (Proton) was established.
 HICOM held a 70% stake in Proton, while Mitsubishi Motors and Mitsubishi Corporation held 15% each.